Rational Ehrhart Theory: Introduction

-We mention the recent notion of an \Def{$l$-reflexive polytope} $\Pol$ (``reflexive of higher index'') \cite{kasprzyknill}.
+We mention the recent notion of an $l$-reflexive polytope $\Pol$ (``reflexive of higher index'') \cite{kasprzyknill}.
 A lattice point $\bx \in \ZZ^d$ is \Def{primitive} if the $\gcd$ of its coordinates is equal to one.
-The $l$-reflexive polytopese are precisely the lattice polytopes of the form \eqref{eq:irredundantPol} with $\bb = (l, l, \dots, l)$ and primitive vertices; note that this means $\Pol$ has codenominator $l$ and $\frac 1 l \Pol$ has denominator~$l$.
+The \Def{$l$-reflexive polytopes} are precisely the lattice polytopes of the form Equation~\eqref{eq:irredundantPol} with $\bb = (l, l, \dots, l)$ and primitive vertices; note that this means $\Pol$ has codenominator $l$ and $\frac 1 l \Pol$ has denominator~$l$.

 We conclude with two short sections further connecting our work to the existing literature.
-Section~\ref{sec:symmdecomp} exhibits how one can deduce a theorem of Betke--McMullen~\cite{betkemcmullen} (and also its rational analogue~\cite{rationalbetkemcmullen}) from rational Ehrhart theory.
+Section~\ref{sec:symmdecomp} exhibits how one can deduce a theorem of Betke--McMullen~\cite{betkemcmullen} (and also its rational analogue~\cite{beckbraunvindasmelendez}) from rational Ehrhart theory.

 Ehrhart's theorem gives an upper bound for the period of the quasipolynomial $\ehr(\Pol; n)$, namely, the denominator of $\Pol$.
 When the period of $\ehr(\Pol; n)$ is smaller than the denominator of $\Pol$, we speak of \Def{period collapse}.
-One can witness this phenomenon most easily in the Ehrhart series, as period collapse means that the rational function \eqref{eq:ehrgenfct} factors in such a way that one realizes there are no $k$th roots of unity that are poles.
+One can witness this phenomenon most easily in the Ehrhart series, as period collapse means that the rational function in Equation~\eqref{eq:ehrgenfct} factors in such a way that one realizes there are no nontrivial roots of unity that are poles.
 It is an interesting question whether/how much period collapse happens in rational Ehrhart theory, and how it compares to the classical scenario.
-In Section~\ref{sec:periodcollapse}, we offer data points that show that each of the four combinations for whether a polytope's rational and classical Ehrhart quasipolynomials exhibit period collapse occur.
+In Section~\ref{sec:periodcollapse}, we offer some data points for period collapse for both rational and classical Ehrhart quasipolynomials.